 Related Reading: Why Roasted Vegetables Taste Sweeter

-Cruciferous vegetables like cauliflower, cabbage, and kale taste sweeter and even more like themselves in the fall.
+Cruciferous vegetables like cauliflower, cabbage, and kale taste sweeter and even more like themselves in the fall (unlike many more delicate veggies, a little frost is good for them, which is why you can grow them in a fall garden of your own).

 Cauliflower can be used in lots of ways, but cauliflower tacos are the perfect healthy, easy weeknight dinner for when you’re craving those summer Taco Tuesday vibes but need something heartier than delicate zucchini.
 This quick recipe yields 12 tacos—if you don’t have that many mouths to feed, use the extra filling for leftovers (toss them into quesadillas or on top of a salad or rice bowl).
 Get our Cauliflower Tacos recipe.